mayerrn/HYPE/README.md

 2: 1
 5: 3, 5, 7
 ```
-This would be a hypergraph were node `4` is connected to edges `1,2,3,4,5` and so on.
+This would be a hypergraph with node `4` connected to edges `1,2,3,4,5` and so on.